 When will I know how many credits transfer?

 After you are accepted, your transcripts are sent to the college that houses your major for final evaluation.
 You will receive a copy of your major curriculum and your transcript evaluation by mail from that college.

 Only grades of 'C' or better transfer though some exceptions are made for students who qualify.
 See the PA Student Transfer Policy.

 Please contact the Office of Admissions for a phone appointment or campus visit.

 You will meet with an advisor during Orientation to register for your fall classes, only after you have confirmed through the Office of Admissions.
 In the fall, you will be assigned your advisor for future semesters.

 You will register for your fall classes during the one-day Orientation in June.
 If you are not able to attend orientation or you confirm your admissions after Orientation, your major department will register you for 12 credits in your major; you will be allowed to schedule an additional course and adjust your schedule during the week before the start of the semester (during orientation/welcome week).
 Courses may also be added and/or dropped during the add/drop time period for the semester.
 With the aid of your advisor, you will schedule yourself for the following semester's courses.

 Transfer students may live on or off campus, however, transfer students must have more than 30 transferable credits in order to live off campus.
-A list of rental properties in the Shippensburg area can be found in the Dean of Students Office.

 Yes, provided the student athlete meets NCAA eligibility requirements.